What is a Bridge Loan? Fast Capital for Transitional Moments

 Bridge loans work best when you have a clear near-term event — such as a funding round, sale, or cash inflow — that will repay or replace the loan.
 If your business is capital-efficient and has strong fundamentals, a bridge loan can offer the liquidity and leverage you need to reach your next inflection point.

-Hum Capital helps companies find capital that fits both their timing and trajectory.
-Whether you’re gearing up for a raise or navigating a strategic moment, we can match you with lenders who move fast — and structure solutions around your goals.
+Hum Capital tailors financing around your timing and trajectory.
+Whether you’re gearing up for a raise or navigating a strategic moment, we structure the right capital solution around your goals.

-Explore bridge loans through Hum’s Intelligent Marketplace and stay on track through your next milestone.
+Explore your capital options with Hum and stay on track through your next milestone.